');

 About Rochester, MI

-Rochester is a mid-sized city in Michigan with a population of 12,939 residents.
-The median household income is $104,920 per year, which is above the national average.
-The median age in Rochester is 39.4 years.
+Rochester is a mid-sized city located in Michigan with a population of 12,939 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $104,920 per year, which is 40% above the national median of $75,149.
+The median age of 39.4 years is close to the US median age of 38.9 years.

 How Rochester Ranks in Michigan